ZergLev/Telegram-Bot/README.md

 You can check out the installation guide in the official DFF documentation: https://deeppavlov.github.io/dialog_flow_framework/get_started.html

+2. Using Docker-Compose
-To run the bot using Docker-Compose, type in the terminal:
+To run the bot, type in the terminal:
 ```commandline
 docker-compose run bot python main.py
 ```